bRuttaZz/devc/README.md

 * [Buildah](https://github.com/containers/buildah)

 ## Known Issues
-* Currently there is some problem regarding issuing apt update in ubuntu/deb based images
+* Currently there is some problem regarding issuing apt update in ubuntu/deb based images (gpg key update related issues)
 * Some mount points has to be refined.
 Think some of them are useless at times.
 (It's hard to generalize between different distros)

 ## TODOs